Like every school, we host a handful of typical annual events, but some of our most beloved events are pretty unconventional.

 Held at the beginning of each school year, Welcome Week is a series of activities to break the ice for entering first-year students.
 These events are designed to help get you out of your room and into the mix—easing the transition from high school to college.
 (Don’t worry, you can assemble that bookshelf when you get back.)

 The night before finals begin, each semester, college faculty and staff stay on campus a little later than usual (think 11:00 pm) to serve breakfast to hungry, cramming, stressed-out students.
-Organized by the Office of Community Engagement, Pancake Madness welcomes more than 1,200 students to the Dining Hall for a night of food, great music, dancing (and venting).
+Organized by the Office of Residential and Student Life, Pancake Madness welcomes more than 1,200 students to the Dining Hall for a night of food, great music, dancing (and venting).

 Have you ever wanted to perform live on stage as your favorite singer?
 Do you karaoke?
 Imagine being on a full stage with music, lights, dancers, and fans screaming your name.
 If this appeals to you, join Purchase’s annual Cover Show.
 Of course you don’t have to perform.
 Lots of students show up to hang out, see their friends perform, and get their groove on.
 (It’s the only karaoke show you don’t want to miss.)